PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

         FAT friendly 512 byte sector size and will manage the read-modify-write operations on the larger erase block.
       CONFIG_SPIFI_READONLY - Define to support only read-only operations.
+      CONFIG_SPIFI_LIBRARY - Don't use the LPC43xx ROM routines but, instead, use an external library implementation of the SPIFI interface.